 We are a chocolate cherry household.
 If it’s date night, we order a chocolate cherry milkshake.
 Christmas brings box after box of the Queen Anne chocolate covered cherries.
 The only chocolate cherry fail we have ever had was wine (no big surprise I guess).

-A few weeks later, in a true eureka moment, I decided to slather it between ice cream sandwiches and pour hot fudge over the resulting decadence.
+In a moment of cooking brilliance I decided to slather cherry fluff between ice cream sandwiches and pour hot fudge over the resulting decadence.
 Of course I also created a new hot fudge sauce that is rich and dreamy and probably worthy of some famous award like an Oscar or a Pulitzer.
 Seriously, they should have those for original recipes and I should get one!

 I know you might be tempted to pick up a bottle of chocolate syrup or a can of “hot fudge” from the store to make this cake easier.
 If you do, don’t tell me about it.
 I don’t want to know you!
 The chocolate sauce is seriously the best part and considering you have cherry fluff and ice cream sandwiches in the mix that is really saying something!